 Step 1.
 Connect USB to PC and click to open "This PC/My Computer".

 Step 2.
-Find and right-click on the USB flash drive, select "Format".
+Find and right-click on the USB flash drive, and select "Format".

 Step 3.
 Reset the file system to NTFS or FAT32, click "Start" and click "OK" to confirm.

-After this, you can transfer restore data back to the USB drive and reuse USB flash drive to save and store data again.
+After this, you can transfer the restored data back to the USB drive and fix the RAW USB flash drive to save and store data again.

 EaseUS Data Recovery ServicesClick here to contact our experts for a free evaluation